-When a manuscript is ready to go into production, the author receives a marketing questionnaire that solicits specific information and suggestions.
-We urge our authors to complete the questionnaire thoroughly and are always pleased when they are actively engaged in the marketing of their book, helping us to identify appropriate reviewers and avenues of promotion.
+Soon after a project is approved by the Press Committee, we send the author a marketing questionnaire to solicit specific information and suggestions.
+We urge our authors to complete the questionnaire thoroughly, helping us to identify appropriate reviewers and avenues of promotion.

 • mailing our seasonal announcement catalogs to booksellers, librarians, and reviewers;

 • working with a network of national and international sales representatives, who call on booksellers, wholesalers, and Internet retailers;